Soham0429/Soham_112123070_dBlats_NLP/README.md

   - `rouge-score`
   - `textstat`

-You can install the dependencies using pip:
+The dependencies can be installed using pip:
 ```bash
 pip install spacy
 pip install transformers